-- A. The standard hours that are established for full-time employees shall total forty (40) hours a workweek. - B. Lunch periods may be established as one-half (1/2) or one (1) hour, but not otherwise; provided that in the case of employees who, subject to the approval of Human Resources, are required to eat a meal while at work no lunch hour will be scheduled.
+- A. The standard hours that are established for full-time employees shall total forty (40) hours a workweek. - B. Lunch periods may be established as one-half (1/2) or one (1) hour, but not otherwise; provided that in the case of employees who, subject to the approval of

+Human Resources, are required to eat a meal while at work no lunch hour will be scheduled.
 An unpaid meal period must be taken by any employee who works a minimum of six (6) hours per day.
-Employees shall be required to work during a lunch period only due to an emergency or business necessity. - C. Lunch time shall be deducted from the workday in establishing the total hours worked.
+Employees shall be required to work during a lunch period only due to an emergency or business necessity.

+- C. Lunch time shall be deducted from the workday in establishing the total hours worked.
 Employees are required to clock in and out for meal periods.
-If an employee performs any work during their meal period, the employee must report the time worked to his/her direct supervisor.
-Employees without access to a time clock at lunch will document the time spent on the lunch break and report it to their supervisor for proper recording in the payroll system.
-Employees who participate in the auto-deduct program shall report any time that is less than or exceeds the scheduled/programmed lunch period.

-- D. For purposes of discipline, Employees shall be given a five (5) minute grace period at the start of the shift.
-Employees consistently late, even if within the five (5) minute grace period, shall be subject to disciplinary action. - E. Due to overtime considerations, employees will not begin work prior to the work shift or continue to work after the work shift, except in an emergency, without approval of the department head or designee.
+If an employee performs any work during their meal period, the employee must report the time worked to his/hertheir direct supervisor. - 1.
+Employees without access to a time clock at lunch will document the time spent on the lunch break and report it to their supervisor for proper recording in the payroll system. - 2.
+Employees without access to a timeclock or City computer due to a field assignment will be enrolled, upon approval from Human Resources, in the autodeduct program.
+The designated lunch period shall automatically be deducted from the employee's daily time. - 3.
+In the event an Employee does not take a lunch or exceeds the time designated for a lunch period, the Employee shall report the change in time to their supervisor by the end of the day in which the lunch time varied for proper recording in the payroll system. - 4.
+The auto deduct lunch period shall begin when the work group (or Employee) ceases work on the job site and ends when the Employee and/or work group returns to work on the job site. - 5.
+City vehicles shall not be used to travel to lunch locations unless the employee is approved for the auto lunch deduct program and in accordance with departmental policies or if the employee is between job sites, a reasonable distance from the direct route to the next location.
+Employees not on auto-deduct shall not be allowed to use City vehicles for the specific purpose of traveling to lunch; however, it is permissible to use a City vehicle when an employee must take lunch while on a field assignment. - D. Due to overtime considerations, employees will not begin work prior to the work shift or continue to work after the work shift, except in an emergency, without approval of the department head or designee.
 Employees are not to perform any work that is not reported as worked, nor are they to report as worked any time that was not in fact worked.